-3.3 Since the 2021 Development Plan Scheme the timescale for all the stages of the next LDP have moved back by about a year.
+3.3 Since the 2021 Development Plan Scheme the timescale for all the stages of the next LDP have moved back by about nine months.
 This is a direct result of the delays to National Planning Framework 4 and Development Plan Regulations.
-If there are any further delays or changes to the process at a national level then this could again impact on the timescales of the LDP.
+If there are any further delays to the NPF process this will again impact on the timescales of the LDP.